Where is the Oakland County Animal Control and Pet Adoption Center located?

 How do I adopt a pet?
 What is the fee?

-Adopting an animal is as easy as coming to the Oakland Pet Adoption Center and picking one out.
+Adopting an animal is as easy as coming to the Oakland County Animal Control and Pet Adoption Center and picking one out.
 There are many friendly and loving animals to choose from.
 Just complete an application (file size 44k), and pay the adoption fees.
 Make sure to bring your driver's license or state I.D.

 When should I get my pet spayed/neutered?

 Spaying a dog or cat before their first heat cycle virtually eliminates the possibility of the pet getting breast cancer.
 Neutering will limit the possibility of the pet getting testicular cancer and greatly cut down on prostate problems.
 Spaying and neutering sterilizes the animal and thus reduces unwanted litters.
 It also may reduce undesirable behaviors such as spraying, marking, straying, aggression towards other animals and mating behaviors.